wimute/CommandLineParser/README.md

     def main( args: Array[String] ): Unit = {
       ...
-      //definition of an "-a" option which returns an Integer.
-See below for instantiation val aOption: CmdLineParser[Int] = ...
+      val aOption: CmdLineParser[Int] = ... //definition of an "-a" option which returns an Integer aOption( args ) //Returns the Int-value provided by this option

-      aOption( args ) //Returns the Int-value provided by this option
+How to get an instance for aOption is described below.

 Parsers can be combined in a monadic style.
 E.g. if function func1 needs the value from option a, you can do this: